add-IV/pandaRec/documentation/recipes.md

 - json: too verbose, not human readable
 - yaml: seems to be the best option
 - toml: more verbose than yaml, array of object especially verbose
+- csv: not human readable, not easy to edit, good python support

 proposed format: